yrchern/URSim_Install_Guides/README.md

 ```

 Alternatively, you can download `net-statistics` from `src` folder and copy/move it to `/sbin`.
-Modify the configuration at the beginning of the Python script.

-Next, change its file mode:
+Change the configuration (mainly `interface`) at the beginning of the Python script to match your computer settings and change its file mode:

 ```bash
 chmod 755 /sbin/net-statistics
 ```

+* `net-statistics` is a Python script I wrote for myself to run with **URsim** and is not extensively tested.
+Use at your own risk.

 ## Start URSim

-Now you can start URSim from the command line from `ursim-5.11.1.108318` folder:
+Now you can start URSim from the command line from **URsim** folder:

 ```bash
 ./start-ursim.sh UR5